twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D16
 Today I did the job of yesterday.
 It is split file funtion to multip file to easy control .
 Planning to do more tomorrow: I will research and work with save or drag drop function.

+### D17
+Today I worked with save function but not done.
+Planning to do more tomorrow: I will research and work continuos.